jeffworley/jeffworley.github.io/tutorial-week-4.md

 ##### Points to Cover:
 > What is Pseudocode?

 Pseudocode is a detailed yet readable description of what a computer program or algorithm must do, expressed in natural language rather than in a programming language.
+Or in simpler terms it is a step-by-step verbal outline of your code that you can gradually transcribe into programming language.

 > Why Pseudocode?